WittmannF/jupyter-translate/README.md

 ## Implementation notes
 To set up a working conda environment to use this tool, you must install `fire` with conda-forge and a newer version of `googletrans` with pip.
-Like this:
+You can do that with the included environment file.
+In your terminal, enter:
 ```
 conda env create --file environment.yml
 conda activate jtranslate
-pip install googletrans==3.1.0a0
 ```
 Copy and execute each line one by one -- not as a block.